-The current study aims to examine the effect of a absence of ethics, personnel misbehavior in causing the financial crisis.
+The current study aims to examine the effect of a code of ethics, sound corporate governance participate in curbing the financial crisis.
 This study suggest that symptoms like lack of confidence in stock markets, investor's lack of trust, lack of visibility, all of these symptoms forms the headline of one disease title called financial crisis.
-The thread that binds these symptoms together in an effort to provide the right cure is an ethical code of conduct and proper personal behavior.
+The thread that binds these symptoms together in an effort to provide the right cure is an ethical code of conduct and tight corporate governance.
 A questionnaire has been designed for this purpose, and it was distributed to selected accounting and management employees working in different Jordanian business environments.
-The number of questionnaires analyzed were 150.
-Resolution data were analyzed using the statistical program Smart PLS, (Partial Least Square).
+The number of questionnaires analyzed were (150) questionnaires.
+Resolution data were analyzed using the statistical program Smart PLS,(Partial Least Square).
 The study concluded that, a sound corporate governance, and a sound code of ethics can reduce the probability of financial crisis, and can minimize the risk of financial instability.

-Keywords: Financial Crisis, Code of Ethics, Personnel Misbehavior, Corporate Governance.
+Keywords: Financial Crisis, Code of Ethics, Corporate Governance.